b3iA/ebook.js/README.txt

-INSTALLATION
+Installation
 ------------
 Run 'npm install' to install the dependencies, and you should be good to go.

-USAGE
+Usage
 -----

-ebook.js <spec.json>
+node ebook.js <spec.json>

 PLEASE DO NOT DISTRIBUTE THE RESULTING EPUB FILES UNLESS YOU ARE THE AUTHOR OF OR OWNS THE RIGHTS TO ALL MATERIAL THEY CONTAIN.

-CONFIGURATION
+Configuration
 -------------
 This script will generate one or more ebooks when given a simple JSON file.
 These files will be referred to as 'specs', and have the following format: